district-5/php-mondoc/.github/ISSUE_TEMPLATE/bug_report.md

 Please describe the bug.
 Be as descriptive as possible here, but please do not add any personal data to examples.

+### Versions

+Please provide the following information:

+  * What version of PHP are you using?
+  * What version of Mondoc are you using? (tag or commit hash)
+  * What operating system and version is the code running on? (e.g. Ubuntu 22.04, Windows 10, MacOS 11.2.3)

 ### To Reproduce

 Let us know how to reproduce this issue.